DanHarJor/GENE_UncertaintyQuantification_NeuralNetworkSurrogate/PhD Application/Application Forum.md

 ## Preliminary title of the doctoral thesis

-Physics informed neural network surrogate model for gyrokinetic plasma turbulence simulation of tokamak pedestool dynamics
+Physics informed machine learning models for acceleration of gyrokinetic turbulence simulation of tokamak edge

 ## field of research
 1043 Fluid and Plasma Physics